 Based on client surveys and our team’s research, the above data demonstrates a significant decrease in the base cost of a website over the last decade.
 We believe that the reason for this drop in website cost is driven by two factors.

 These factors have also led to some unforeseen results.
-Most notably, in the last five years, the cost of web design has become more disparate.
+Most notably, in the last few years, the cost of web design has become more disparate.
 After further analysis, we believe these trends can be explained through the increasing demand for cost-effective websites along with the drive for higher-end, interactive and highly functional designs.

 How Much Does a Website Cost Per Month?